pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_dynamics/belowground_competition/SoilWaterContent/precipitation/s_delta_t_per_row.md

 Measurement intervals within the datafile.
-It is assumed, that the samples are provided wit a constant rate.
+It is assumed, that the samples are provided with a constant rate.
 Value given in [s].